 century clothes whether we have money or not," Stephanie declared

-with unwavering resolve, her strong will becoming apparent to Len.
+with unwavering resolve, her strong will becoming increasingly

+apparent to Len.
 His perception of her as a ditzy blonde was beginning

 to change.

-admired both her quick-thinking skills and her ability to
+He admired both her quick-thinking skills and her ability to

-take charge and be dominant when necessity demanded, although he found the
+take charge and be dominant when necessity demanded, plus her

 They began to exit themselves... but just then they heard a voice

 emanating from behind them.
 "Excuse me, I couldn't help overhearing

 you say you need money to buy some clothes," it merrily uttered.